What Email Newsletter Sign-Up Incentive Works Best in eCommerce?

 The same rule should be applied to email capture campaigns.

-For instance, a higher click-through rate is achieved by mobile campaigns (3.21%) than by desktop campaigns (2.85%).
+For instance, Salesfire discovered that a higher click-through rate is achieved by mobile data capture campaigns (3.21%) than by desktop versions (2.85%).

 However, desktop devices see a 2.27% conversion rate whilst mobile sees a 1.81% conversion rate.

-This information reveals that mobile browsers are signing up for newsletters but completing their purchase elsewhere, making it vital for retailers to push their email collection on mobile devices to allow shoppers to secure any promotional codes they have unlocked for future use.
+This information reveals that mobile browsers are signing up for newsletters but completing their purchase on a different device.

 When creating an optimised email collection campaign, it’s incredibly important to keep your messaging consistent across your site.